laravel/docs/queues.md

     sudo supervisorctl start laravel-worker:*

-For more information on configuring and using Supervisor, consult the [Supervisor documentation](http://supervisord.org/index.html).
-Alternatively, you may use [Laravel Forge](https://forge.laravel.com) to automatically configure and manage your Supervisor configuration from a convenient web interface.
+For more information on Supervisor, consult the [Supervisor documentation](http://supervisord.org/index.html).

-<a name="daemon-queue-listener"></a>
-### Daemon Queue Listener

-The `queue:work` Artisan command includes a `--daemon` option for forcing the queue worker to continue processing jobs without ever re-booting the framework.
-This results in a significant reduction of CPU usage when compared to the `queue:listen` command:

-To start a queue worker in daemon mode, use the `--daemon` flag:

-    php artisan queue:work connection-name --daemon

-    php artisan queue:work connection-name --daemon --sleep=3

-    php artisan queue:work connection-name --daemon --sleep=3 --tries=3

-As you can see, the `queue:work` job supports most of the same options available to `queue:listen`.
-You may use the `php artisan help queue:work` job to view all of the available options.

-#### Coding Considerations For Daemon Queue Listeners

-Daemon queue workers do not restart the framework before processing each job.
-Therefore, you should be careful to free any heavy resources before your job finishes.
-For example, if you are doing image manipulation with the GD library, you should free the memory with `imagedestroy` when you are done.

-<a name="deploying-with-daemon-queue-listeners"></a>
-### Deploying With Daemon Queue Listeners

-Since daemon queue workers are long-lived processes, they will not pick up changes in your code without being restarted.
-So, the simplest way to deploy an application using daemon queue workers is to restart the workers during your deployment script.
-You may gracefully restart all of the workers by including the following command in your deployment script:

-    php artisan queue:restart

-This command will gracefully instruct all queue workers to "die" after they finish processing their current job so that no existing jobs are lost.
-Remember, the queue workers will die when the `queue:restart` command is executed, so you should be running a process manager such as Supervisor which automatically restarts the queue workers.

-> {note} This command relies on the cache system to schedule the restart.
-By default, APCu does not work for CLI jobs.
-If you are using APCu, add `apc.enable_cli=1` to your APCu configuration.

 <a name="dealing-with-failed-jobs"></a>
 ## Dealing With Failed Jobs

 Since things don't always go as planned, sometimes your queued jobs will fail.
 Don't worry, it happens to the best of us!
 Laravel includes a convenient way to specify the maximum number of times a job should be attempted.
-After a job has exceeded this amount of attempts, it will be inserted into a `failed_jobs` table.
+After a job has exceeded this amount of attempts, it will be inserted into a `failed_jobs` database table.
 The name of the table can be configured via the `config/queue.php` configuration file.

 To create a migration for the `failed_jobs` table, you may use the `queue:failed-table` command:

     php artisan queue:failed-table

+    php artisan migrate

-When running your [queue listener](#running-the-queue-listener), you may specify the maximum number of times a job should be attempted using the `--tries` switch on the `queue:listen` command:
+Then, when running your [queue worker](#running-the-queue-worker), you may specify the maximum number of times a job should be attempted using the `--tries` switch on the `queue:work` command.
+If you do not specify a value for the `--tries` option, jobs will be attempted indefinitely:

-    php artisan queue:listen connection-name --tries=3
+    php artisan queue:work redis --tries=3

+<a name="cleaning-up-after-failed-jobs"></a>
+### Cleaning Up After Failed Jobs

+You may define a `failed` method directly on a queue job class, allowing you to perform job specific clean-up when a failure occurs.
+The `Exception` that caused the job to fail will be passed to the `failed` method:

+    <?php

+    namespace App\Jobs;

+    use Exception;
+    use App\Podcast;
+    use App\AudioProcessor;
+    use Illuminate\Queue\SerializesModels;
+    use Illuminate\Queue\InteractsWithQueue;
+    use Illuminate\Contracts\Queue\ShouldQueue;

+    class ProcessPodcast implements ShouldQueue
+    {
+        use InteractsWithQueue, Queueable, SerializesModels;

+        protected $podcast;

+        /**
+         * Create a new job instance.
+         *
+         * @param  Podcast  $podcast
+         * @return void
+         */
+        public function __construct(Podcast $podcast)
+        {
+            $this->podcast = $podcast;
+        }

+        /**
+         * Execute the job.
+         *
+         * @param  AudioProcessor  $processor
+         * @return void
+         */
+        public function handle(AudioProcessor $processor)
+        {
+            // Process uploaded podcast...
+        }

+        /**
+         * The job failed to process.
+         *
+         * @param  \Exception  $exception
+         * @return void
+         */
+        public function failed(Exception $e)
+        {
+            // Send user notification of failure, etc...
+        }
+    }

 <a name="failed-job-events"></a>
 ### Failed Job Events

 If you would like to register an event that will be called when a queued job fails, you may use the `Queue::failing` method.
-This event is a great opportunity to notify your team via e-mail or [HipChat](https://www.hipchat.com).
+This event is a great opportunity to notify your team via email or [HipChat](https://www.hipchat.com).
 For example, we may attach a callback to this event from the `AppServiceProvider` that is included with Laravel:

     <?php